Meta-Learning via Classifier(-free) Diffusion Guidance: Hypernetworks as Generative Models

 A rich literature exists on hypernetworks interpreted as generative models of base network weights (see Section \ref{section:related-work}).
 Our work builds upon this interpretation to adapt multi-modal generative modeling techniques to the meta-learning domain.

 In generative modeling, we aim to learn the distribution $p(x)$ over a high dimensional data domain $\mathcal{X}$, such as images, given samples from the distribution.
-Since classic maximum-likelihood learning is insufficient to do so, we must resort to techniques such as variational inference, adversarial learning, or diffusion models.
-It seems apparent that, in meta-learning, the modeling of a distribution of diverse high-dimensional base network weights $W$ may be considered in analogous terms.
+To do so, we resort to techniques such as variational inference, adversarial training, or diffusion models.
+Our meta-learning setting can analogously be framed as modeling a distribution of diverse high-dimensional base network weights $W$.
 In the Bayesian setting, this distribution is made explicit as we seek to model the posterior $p(W|D)$ given data $D$, but the framework is still useful even when no explicit posterior distribution is assumed, as it is the case for deep ensembles.
-In the present work, we indeed avoid explicit Bayesian inference: given training tasks, we consider their respective fine-tuned network weights $W_i$ as training samples for our generative model of network weights.
+In the present work, we indeed avoid explicit Bayesian inference: for each training task $\mathcal{T}_i$, we fine-tune the base model $f(x,W) = y$ on it, and use the resulting $W_i$ as a training sample to train a generative model of network weights.

-The fundamental building block of our unconditional generative model is the hypernetwork $h(z,\theta) = W$ that we can train in two ways: \textbf{1)} We define a Hypernetwork VAE as in Figure \ref{fig:schematic}.A, which, given samples of fine-tuned base network weights $W_i$, learns a low-dimensional normally distributed latent representation $z$.
-The encoder $d(W, \omega) = (\mu_z, \Sigma_z)$ with parameters $\omega$ maps base network weights to means and variances used to sample a latent vector $z$, while the decoder (or generator) is a classic hypernetwork $h(z, \theta) = W$ which reconstructs the network weights from the latent vector. \textbf{2)} Using MAML, we learn both an embedding $z$ and hypernetwork weights $\theta$ such that, when fine-tuning only the embedding $z$ on each task $\mathcal{T}_i$, we obtain high-performing base networks with weights $W_i = h(z_i,\theta)$.
-Concretely, we optimize $\theta$ and the initialization of $z$ following the objective in Eq.~\ref{maml} where $z$ takes the role of the task-specific parameter $\phi$.
+The fundamental building block of our unconditional generative model is the hypernetwork $h(z,\theta) = W$ that we can train in two ways: \textbf{1. \textbf{HVAE}:} We define a Hypernetwork VAE (Figure \ref{fig:schematic}.A), which, given samples of fine-tuned base network weights $W_i$, learns a low-dimensional normally distributed latent representation $z_i$.
+The encoder $d(W_i, \omega) = (\mu_{z_i}, \Sigma_{z_i})$ with parameters $\omega$ maps base network weights to means and variances used to sample a latent vector $z_i$, while the decoder (or generator) is a classic hypernetwork $h(z_i, \theta) = W_i$ which reconstructs the network weights from the latent vector (See Appendix \ref{appendix:generative-hypernet}).
+This VAE setup is analogous to that proposed in recent work on \textit{hyper-representations} \citep{schurholt_hyper-representations_2022}. \textbf{2. \textbf{HNet}:} Using MAML, we learn both an \textit{initialization embedding} $z$ and hypernetwork weights $\theta$ such that, when fine-tuning only the embedding $z$ on each task $\mathcal{T}_i$, we obtain high-performing base networks with weights $W_i = h(z_i,\theta)$.
+Concretely, we optimize $\theta$ and the initialization of $z$ following the objective in Eq.~\ref{maml-hnet} (see Section \ref{sec:meta-learning-hypernetworks}).